-- The Senior Leadership Team is responsible for ensuring the effectiveness of Child Protection and Safeguarding Procedures within School. - It is recognised that as Safeguarding is a shared responsibility for all staff within School.
-The Designated Safeguarding Lead will share decisions with the Senior Leadership Team and keep them apprised of ongoing cases and concerns. - In the unlikely event of no member of SLT team being available, or if a course of action is unclear then Children's Social Care should be contacted - The Senior Leadership Team will discuss child protection and safeguarding issues within School regularly in SLT meetings. - To ensure that Safe Recruitment procedures are carried out to help deter, reject or identify people who might abuse pupils or are otherwise unsuited to working with them by having appropriate procedures for appointing staff (see Recruitment Policy)
+- a) The Senior Leadership Team is responsible for ensuring the effectiveness of Child Protection and Safeguarding Procedures within School. - b) It is recognised that as Safeguarding is a shared responsibility for all staff within School.
+The Designated Safeguarding Lead will share decisions with the Head Teacher and the Senior Leadership Team and keep them apprised of ongoing cases and concerns. - c) If the DSL/DDSL a member of the Senior Leadership Team should be informed immediately about any concern. - d) In the unlikely event of no member of SLT team being available, or if a course of action is unclear then Children's Social Care should be contacted (02044 676600) - e) The Senior Leadership Team will discuss child protection and safeguarding issues within School regularly in SLT meetings. - f) To ensure that Safe Recruitment procedures are carried out to help deter, reject or identify people who might abuse pupils or are otherwise unsuited to working with them by having appropriate procedures for appointing staff (see Recruitment Policy)

-2.3 The role of the Governing Body
+11.0 The role of the Governing Body

-- The Governing Body are aware of their role in overseeing the School's arrangements for safeguarding governors and shall receive appropriate safeguarding and child protection training at induction, and then at regular intervals.
-Training will provide them with the knowledge to ensure their school's safeguarding policies and procedures are effective. - They are aware of the expectations for them to remedy any deficiencies in safeguarding systems without delay. - They will review all safeguarding structures annually. - Governors will not investigate concerns and allegations, ask for information about individual children or cases, act independently or create unnecessary work for staff. - The Governing Body will sanction a robust child protection policy, review the policy annually monitor and evaluate its effectiveness and be satisfied that it is being complied with. - It should ensure that a designated teacher together with a nominated governor for child protection is in place. - It will recognise the importance of the role of the designated teacher and support them, ensuring the training necessary to be effective is undertaken.
-Ensure cover is provided when needed and appreciate the additional duties taken on by the member

-- of staff when carrying out this role especially when there are on-going child protection issues. - It will recognise the contribution the School can make to helping children keep safe through the teaching of self-protection skills and encouragement of responsible attitudes to adult life through the Personal, Social and Health Education/Citizenship curriculum. - The Governing Body will ensure that there are safe and effective recruitment policies and disciplinary procedures in place including relevant members of staff having up-todate recruitment training.
+- a) The Governing Body are aware of their role in overseeing the School's arrangements for safeguarding governors and shall receive appropriate safeguarding and child protection training at induction, and then at regular intervals.
+Training will provide them with the knowledge to ensure their school's safeguarding policies and procedures are effective. - b) They are aware of the expectations for them to remedy any deficiencies in safeguarding systems without delay. - c) They will review all safeguarding structures annually. - d) Governors will not investigate concerns and allegations, ask for information about individual children or cases, act independently or create unnecessary work for staff. - e) The Governing Body will sanction a robust child protection policy, review the policy annually monitor and evaluate its effectiveness and be satisfied that it is being complied with. - f) It should ensure that a designated teacher together with a nominated governor for child protection is in place. - g) It will recognise the importance of the role of the designated teacher and support them, ensuring the training necessary to be effective is undertaken.
+Ensure cover is provided when needed and appreciate the additional duties taken on by the member of staff when carrying out this role especially when there are on-going child protection issues. - h) It will recognise the contribution the School can make to helping children keep safe through the teaching of self-protection skills and encouragement of responsible attitudes to adult life through the Personal, Social and Health Education/Citizenship curriculum. - i) The Governing Body will ensure that there are safe and effective recruitment policies and disciplinary procedures in place including relevant members of staff having up-to-date recruitment training.

-2.4 The Role of the Named Governor
+12.0 The Role of the Named Governor

-The named Governor for Child Protection and Safeguarding is Councillor Sue Murphy (Chair of Governors)
+12.1 The named Governor for Child Protection and Safeguarding is Councillor Sue Murphy (Chair of Governors)

-The named governor will:

-- Support the School in safeguarding children - Support the staff in ensuring child safety - Foster links between the Governing Body and the School - Support the Governing Body in carrying out its statutory duties
+12.2 The named governor will: - Support the School in safeguarding children - Support the staff in ensuring child safety - Foster links between the Governing Body and the School - Support the Governing Body in carrying out its statutory duties